Please follow these guidelines as you compile your Gold Quill Awards entry.

 All eligible work must be implemented, published or broadcast between January 2015 and the day of submission.
 If a long-term strategy was developed prior to January 2015 and hasn’t previously been entered, it is eligible for entry.
 If you entered your work in 2016 or 2017 and didn’t win an award, you may revise and re-enter your project.
 Entries that have won in previous years may not be resubmitted.

-- Choose from 4 divisions and 28 streamlined categories.
+- Choose from four divisions and 28 categories.

 - Trained evaluators will review your entry and provide you with solid feedback.

 - You may enter multiple categories within one division or across divisions.